ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 You can then exit your worker by typing "exit".
 This will return you to the shell in the pancancer_launcher container on your launcher node.

+#### Running multiple nodes

+Once you have a configuration that has been used to successfully provision a node, you can update your configuration file with additional blocks for additional nodes, and then provision them as well.
+For a total of three nodes, you could set your configuration like this:

+    [singlenode1]
+    number_of_nodes=1
+    target_directory=singlenode_vagrant_1

+    [singlenode2]
+    number_of_nodes=1
+    target_directory=singlenode_vagrant_2

+    [singlenode3]
+    number_of_nodes=1
+    target_directory=singlenode_vagrant_3

+Provisioning these three nodes is quite simple:

+    cd ~/architecture-setup/Bindle
+    perl bin/launch_cluster.pl --config aws --custom-params singlenode1
+    perl bin/launch_cluster.pl --config aws --custom-params singlenode2
+    perl bin/launch_cluster.pl --config aws --custom-params singlenode3

 <!--
 ## Running youxia